Mostafa-HEH/alx-system_engineering-devops/0x06-regular_expressions/README.md

 	- All your regex must be built for the Oniguruma library Task 0: The regular expression must match School.
 Task 1: Find the regular expression that will match the above cases.
+Task 2: Find the regular expression that will match the above cases